 Since, in this case, the PII was nicely labeled it’s easy enough to replace any possible value with a generic.

-Note that in a real-world scenario it might be worthwhile to try and filter out such vital information at the instrumentation layer if possible.
+In a real-world scenario it might be worthwhile to try and filter out such vital information at the instrumentation layer if possible.
 However it’s always good to be filtering for PII twice!

 The newly shipped logs explorer will help you create powerful queries on your logs data